Jed Simms - in his own words

 And we had to create the models and concepts to show people why project management didn’t matter but why other things did:

-• “What are we trying to achieve” and “what does the future look like when it’s all working just right”,
+• “What are we intending to achieve” and “what does the future look like when it’s all working just right”,

 • What is the path dependency,